stephenangelico/BioBox/README.md

 - Prototyping plug-to-socket wires
 - Short wires for links on breadboard
-- JST connectors and sockets for permanent installation
+- JST connectors and sockets for permanent installation Alternative hardware may be used at the user's discretion, however all low-level software is based on this implementation.

 Software:
 - Modern GNU/Linux system with GUI